What Is Time-Series Forecasting?

 where yt is the time-series data, Tt is the trend component, Ct is the cycle component, St is the seasonal component, and It is the remainder.

-Instead of using addition to combine the components, multiplicative decomposition defines time-series data as a function of the product of its components.
+Instead of using addition to combine the components, multiplicative decomposition defines temporal data as a function of the product of its components.
 In the form of an equation:

 yt = Tt * Ct * St * It